Kunstmaan/KunstmaanBundlesCMS/docs/CreatingAnAdminList.md

             -  { name: 'kunstmaan_admin.menu.adaptor' }
 ```

-If you reload the page in the backend, you should see a new "Employee" menu item in the Modules menu.
+If you reload the page in the backend, you should now see a new "Employee" menu item in the Modules menu.

 That's about it for now!